A QAnon revelation suggests the truth of Q’s identity was right there all along

-Most major QAnon researchers have long speculated that Watkins had written many of the false and cryptic posts alleging that former president Trump was waging war against an elite international cabal of Satan-worshipping pedophiles.
+Most major QAnon researchers have long speculated that Watkins had written many of the false and cryptic posts alleging that former president Donald Trump was waging war against an elite international cabal of Satan-worshipping pedophiles.
 Watkins has long denied his involvement, saying he was merely a neutral backroom operator of the site and never a participant.

 But in the Sunday finale for the HBO series “Q: Into the Storm,” filmmaker Cullen Hoback points to what he argues is a key piece of evidence that Watkins had lied about his role in the more than 4,000 messages Q had posted since 2017.

-In a final scene, after Watkins talked about how he had shared voter-fraud conspiracy theories after Trump’s loss in the 2020 elections, he told Hoback: “It was basically three years of intelligence training, teaching normies how to do intelligence work.
+In a final scene, after Watkins talked about how he had shared baseless claims about voter fraud after Trump’s loss in the 2020 elections, he told Hoback: “It was basically three years of intelligence training, teaching normies how to do intelligence work.
 It was basically what I was doing anonymously before, but never as Q.”

 To Hoback, it was an inadvertent admission that Watkins had actually been Q, crafting secret communiques and shaping the movement for “normies,” or normal people, to consume.
 But in the scene, Watkins smiled and cleared his throat, seeking to correct — or further muddy — the record: “Never as Q. I promise.
 I am not Q.”